The enveloping algebra of a Lie algebra of differential operators: Introduction

 A map between the connections $V$ and $W$ is an $A$-linear map $\phi: V \rightarrow W$ commuting with the action from $L$.
-One may check that the equivalence classes of exact sequences of the type given in \ref{exti} form an abelian group.
-There is in general no way to given an abstract definition of Tor groups $\Tor_i^{\Conn(L)}(V,W)$ for two arbitrary $L$-connections $V,W$ in $\Conn(L)$.
+One may check directly that the equivalence classes of exact sequences of the type given in \ref{exti} form an abelian group.
+There is in general no way to given an abstract definition of Tor groups $\Tor_i((V,\nabla),(W,\nabla))$ for two arbitrary $L$-connections $V,W$ in $\Conn(L)$.
 Since $\Conn(L)$ is a small abelian category, the Freyd-Mitchell Full Embedding Theorem (see \cite{freyd}) says there is an associative ring $R$ and an equivalence $\phi$ between $\Conn(L)$ and a subcategory of $\Mod(R)$.
 The equivalence $\phi$ does not preserve injective and projective objects, hence we cannot use $\phi$ to define Ext and Tor groups of non-flat connections.

 In this paper we introduce the notion of a $\Dl$-Lie algebra $\tL$ and the universal ring $\Uo(\tL)$ of $\tL$.
-Using this construction we prove the following: Let $(L,\alpha)$ be an arbitrary $A/k$-Lie-Rinehart algebra and let $f \in \Z^2(\Der_k(A),A)$ be any 2-cocycle.
-Let $L(\fal)$ be the $\Dl$-Lie algebra associated to the pair $L$ and $f$.
-The construction of $L(\fal)$ is functorial in $L$ and $\fal$ (see Theorem \ref{main}).
+Using this construction we prove the following: Let $(L,a)$ be an arbitrary Lie-Rinehart algebra and let $c \in \Z^2(\Der_k(A),A)$ be any 2-cocycle.
+Let $L_c$ be the $\Dl$-Lie algebra associated to the pair $L$ and $c$.
+The construction of $L_c$ is functorial in $L$ (see Theorem \ref{main}).
 We prove there is an exact equivalence of categories

-preserving injective and projective objects, where $\Uo(L(\fal))$ is the universal ring of the $\Dl$-Lie algebra $L(\fal)$.
-Hence we may use the associative unital ring $\Uo(L(\fal))$ to define the cohomology and homology of any pair of $L$-connections $(V,\nabla)$ and $(W,\nabla')$, flat or non-flat.
-The functor $\psi_f$ realize the category of connections $\Conn(L)$ as a module category over an associative ring $\Uo(L(\fal))$ for any 2-cocycle $f\in \Z^2(L,A)$.
-Using the equivalence $\psi_f$ we get for any integer $i \geq 0$ isomorphisms
+preserving injective and projective objects, where $\Uo(L_c)$ is the universal ring of the $\Dl$-Lie algebra $L_c$.
+Hence we may use the associative unital ring $\Uo(L_c)$ to define the cohomology and homology of any pair of $L$-connections $(V,\nabla)$ and $(W,\nabla')$, flat or non-flat.
+The functor $\psi_c$ realize the category of connections $\Conn(L)$ as a module category over an associative ring $\Uo(L_c)$ for any 2-cocycle $c\in \Z^2(L,A)$.
+Using the equivalence $\psi_c$ we get for any integer $i \geq 0$ isomorphisms

+where the left side is the "Yoneda-Ext"-group.
+Hence the universal ring $\Uo(L_c)$ may be used to calculate the "true" $\Ext$-group of an arbitrary pair of $L$-connections $(V,\nabla)$ and $(W, \nabla')$, where $(L,a)$ is an arbitrary Lie-Rinehart algebra.
+In the paper \cite{rinehart} this construction was done for flat $L$-connections.
+If $k$ is a field there is an isomorphism

+where the right hand side is the Hochschild cohomology of the $\Uo(L_c)$-bimodule $\Hom_k(V,W)$.
+Hence the "Yoneda-Ext"-groups are calculated by the Hochschild complex.